yeoman-projects/generator-angular-require/README.md

 * angular-sanitize

 All of these can be updated with `bower update` as new versions of AngularJS are released.

+As part of the `grunt build` command, bower dependencies are inserted into the `bootstrap.js` file using the `bower:app` task specified in the Gruntfile.
+The `test-bootstrap.js` file is taken care of by keeping it's dependencies in line with `bootstrap.js`.
+This is handled by the `replace:test` task within the Gruntfile.

 ## Configuration
 Yeoman generated projects can be further tweaked according to your needs by modifying project files appropriately.